 I find that this casserole is great if you want a cooked breakfast but have very limited time in the morning.
 I can quickly get it prepared and cooking the night before.

-If you’re looking to have this for dinner or as a dessert rather than breakfast then you can prepare it the night before and place it in the fridge.
-This will give the bread time to absorb the milk mixture.
+If you’re looking to have this for dinner or as a dessert rather than breakfast, then you can prepare it the night before and place it in the fridge.
+The extra time will give the bread time to absorb the milk mixture.
 You may find you need to drop the cooking time a bit by a couple of hours.

-If you have the time, then I recommend cooking up some bacon to go with this.
+Assuming you have the time, then I recommend cooking up some bacon to go with this casserole.
 They’re a match made in heaven.
-To go one step further you can top this all off with some maple syrup and you’re in for a treat.
+To go one step further, you can top it all off with some maple syrup, and you’re in for a treat.

-This dish is a great way to use up any stale bread you might have.
-You will actually find that older/dryer bread will absorb the egg mix a lot easier as well resulting in a better tasting french toast.
+Much like the bread pudding, this dish is a great way to use up any stale bread you might have.
+You will actually find that older and more stale bread will absorb the egg mixture a lot easier as well resulting in a better-tasting french toast.

-If you want to see how this slow cooker recipe is prepared, then be sure to check out the video above.
-It goes through everything you need to know for cooking this up just right.
+If you want to see how to prepare this slow cooker recipe, then be sure to check out the video below.
+It goes through everything you need to know for preparing and cooking this dish just right.